 The wrong underwear could ruin her entire look, or result in a wardrobe malfunction.
 Get a date in the diary for this ASAP.
 (FYI: for bigger busted women intending to wear a backless dress – this is akin to Mission Impossible.
 Or is it?
 Check out how I overcame this dilemma here.)

-4. Put Together a Bag of Emergency Supplies for the Wedding Day, à la Mary Poppins
+4. Put Together a Bridal Emergency Kit for the Wedding Day, à la Mary Poppins

 When she needs plasters, boob tape or flat shoes, she will remember why you are her BFF.